FlowForwarding/loom/tapestry/README.md

 anonymized and logfile may not be used together.

 neato_bin must be the path to the neato binary from the graphviz installation.
 This is only used if use_graphviz is true.

+Only requester, resolved address pairs that are included int he requester_whitelist and resolved_whitelist and not excluded by the requester_blacklist and resolved_blacklist are included in the data considered by tapestry's community detection and NCI calculation.
+An address in these lists is specified as with a ipv4 or ipv6 address (as a string) and the number of bits that much match exactly.
+For example, to match all 10.x.x.x networks, use {"10.0.0.0",8}.
+To match 10.12.22.44 exactly, use {"10.12.22.44",32}.

 datasource|Description
 ----------------|-----------